home-assistant/developers.home-assistant/docs/frontend/extending/websocket-api.md

 #### Doing I/O or sending a delayed response

 If your command needs to interact with the network, a device or needs to compute information, you will need to queue a job to do the work and send the response.
-To do this, use `connection.send_message_outside`.
+To do this, make your function async and decorate with `@websocket_api.async_response`.

 ```python
 from homeassistant.components import websocket_api